A Robin-Neumann Scheme with Quasi-Newton Acceleration for Partitioned Fluid-Structure Interaction: Introduction

-After first pioneer works in the field \cite{gerbeau2003quasi,van2005interface}, the interface quasi-Newton \textit{inverse least-squares (ILS)} method by Degroote et al. \cite{Degroote2009} marked an important milestone, as it introduced the least-squares approximation of the inverse Jacobian that has become standard today.
+After pioneering works in the field \cite{gerbeau2003quasi,van2005interface}, the interface quasi-Newton \textit{inverse least-squares (ILS)} method by Degroote et al. \cite{Degroote2009} marked an important milestone, as it introduced the least-squares approximation of the inverse Jacobian that has become standard today.
 Initially, it relied only on input-output data pairs collected within the current time step.
-Follow-up research revealed, however, that using past time step data is very advantageous, but also challenging: An explicit reutilization of data pairs may suffer from rank deficiency and the dependency on the number of reused time steps - although both effects can be alleviated by proper filtering techniques \cite{degroote2011multi,haelterman2016improving}.
-An implicit incorporation via an updated Jacobian, on the other hand, avoids these issues, but typically brings along a costly explicit Jacobian \cite{Bogaers2014,lindner2015comparison}.
+Follow-up research revealed, however, that using past time step data is very advantageous, but also challenging: An explicit reutilization of data pairs may suffer from rank deficiency and the dependency on the number of reused time steps - although both effects can be alleviated by proper filtering techniques \cite{haelterman2016improving,davis2022enhancing}.
+An implicit incorporation via an updated Jacobian avoids these issues, but typically brings along a costly explicit Jacobian \cite{Bogaers2014,lindner2015comparison}.
 However, recent formulations circumventing this drawback were presented by Scheufele and Mehl \cite{scheufele2017robust} as well as Spenke et al. \cite{spenke2020multi}.
-Aside from reusing past time step data, an interesting and rather new strategy is to enhance the Jacobian approximation with a surrogate model, obtained for example from simplified physics or coarser discretizations \cite{delaisse2022surrogate, demeester2021efficient}.\\ While update steps of the interface data, like quasi-Newton methods, can overcome the added-mass instability, they are without effect on the incompressibility dilemma, as it is inherent to the Dirichlet-Neumann communication pattern itself.
+Aside from reusing past data, an interesting and rather new strategy is to enhance the Jacobian approximation with a surrogate model, obtained for example from simplified physics or coarser discretizations \cite{delaisse2022surrogate, demeester2021efficient}.
+Furthermore, R\"uth et al. \cite{ruth2021quasi} proposed a combination with waveform iterations to achieve higher-order convergence in time.\\

+While update steps of the interface data, like quasi-Newton methods, can overcome the added-mass instability, they are without effect on the incompressibility dilemma, as it is inherent to the Dirichlet-Neumann communication pattern itself.
 One countermeasure is therefore to change this very pattern.
 In 2008, Badia et al. \cite{badia2008fluid} as well as Nobile and Vergara \cite{nobile2008effective} first proposed the usage of Robin-based schemes: Rather than transferring either Dirichlet or Neumann interface data, these approaches make use of Robin conditions to linearly combine the two contributions.
 Bearing in mind the special cases of either contribution being zero, the Dirichlet-Neumann scheme can in fact be sorted into the more general family of Robin-Robin schemes.